JuliaAI/MLJIteration.jl/README.md

 `RidgeRegressor` using 6-fold cross-validation.
-By wrapping our "self-tuning" version of the regressor as an [`IteratedModel`](@ref), with `resampling=nothing` and `NumberSinceBest(20)` in the controls, we terminate the search when the number of `lambda` values tested since the previous best cross-validation loss reaches 20.
+By wrapping our "self-tuning" version of the regressor as an [`IteratedModel`](@ref), with `resampling=nothing` and `NumberSinceBest(20)` in the controls, we terminate the search when the bnumber of `lambda` values tested since the previous best cross-validation loss reaches 20.

 ```@example gree